 - dried oregano

-- Pound the basil in a mortar & pestle or give it a whir in the food processor.
+- Pound the basil in a mortar & pestle or pulse in the food processor.
 Transfer it to a bowl and mix with extra virgin olive oil & salt.

 - Add the mozzarella pearls & cherry tomatoes.
 Mix.
 Add more salt & extra virgin olive oil of still needed.
 Sprinkle with dried oregano.